-- The Economic Times Awards for Corporate Excellance awarded Kejriwal, along with Aruna Roy, the Policy Change Agent of the Year award in 2010.
+- The Economic Times Awards for Corporate Excellence awarded Kejriwal, along with Aruna Roy, the Policy Change Agent of the Year award in 2010.

-- In 2011 he, along with Anna Hazare, received the Indian of the Year award from NDTV.
+- In 2011, Kejriwal, along with Anna Hazare, received the Indian of the Year award from NDTV.

 Books on Arvind Kejriwal

 A Man With a Mission - Arvind Kejriwal